 The early stages of fentanyl rehab

 Fentanyl addicts quickly build up a tolerance to the drug.
 This means addicts must consume ever greater quantities of the drug in order to feel ‘high’.
 Long term fentanyl users experience highly discomforting withdrawal symptoms during the detoxification process.
-When patients enter Ocean Recovery Centre a thorough medical examination takes place.
+When clients enter Ocean Recovery Centre a thorough medical examination takes place.
 This examination is carried out by a medically qualified physician.
 Subutex is prescribed to reduce withdrawal symptoms.
 The fentanyl acute withdrawal period lasts for around ten to fifteen days.
-During this time patients are closely observed by a team of medical professions.
-A team of support workers take care of patients’ cooking, cleaning and laundry so patients are fully able to focus on recovery.
+During this time clients are closely observed by a team of medical professions.
+A team of support workers take care of clients’ cooking, cleaning and laundry so clients are fully able to focus on recovery.

 Common fentanyl withdrawal symptoms

 Common withdrawal symptoms occurring during fentanyl detox include: